PhABC/antiScamBot_slack/README.md

 You should always run the commands in a private channel (where the bot is) or by directly messaging them to the **antiscam** bot.

+Have fun and please don't forget to leave feedback and suggestions in the github **Issues** page.

+---

+**Donations are welcome at the following ETH address :) : 0x00F3569B285421b6Aa5290132D1E5f2cdDe615d0**